herotechcourse/spring-ecommerce-product/README.md

 ## Features 2.3

-- [ ] Cart
+- [x] Cart
-    - [ ] Create Cart
+    - [x] Create Cart
-    - [ ] Connect Cart to corresponding User
+    - [x] Connect Cart to corresponding User
-    - [ ] Users can retrieve the list of products in their cart.
+    - [x] Users can retrieve the list of products in their cart.
-    - [ ] Users can add products to their cart.
+    - [x] Users can add products to their cart.
-    - [ ] Users can remove products from their cart.
+    - [x] Users can remove products from their cart.
+- [ ] (extra) Create Products and Cart View